 Grant City is a tiny town located in the state of Missouri.
 With a population of 789 people and just one neighborhood, Grant City is the 369th largest community in Missouri.
-Grant City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Grant City was built prior to World War II, making it one of the older and more historic towns in the country.

 Grant City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grant City is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Grant City who work in sales jobs (25.89%), food service (9.88%), and office and administrative support (9.68%).
+Overall, Grant City is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Grant City who work in sales jobs (15.46%), food service (14.98%), and healthcare suport services (14.25%).

 Overall, Grant City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.